 - Golden Pot story – eh, ok.
 Kind of a stretch.

 - Witnesses – they later said that they saw with “second sight” or “eyes of our understanding” … ie imagination.
 All very superstitious and gullible.
-Palmer points out the they and many others claiming religious experiences in this era are something like those claiming UFO sightings or alien abductions today – maybe just something about humanity; some people believe crazy stuff and it kind of propagates somehow.
-Does seem disingenuous to allow church members to believe these things as physical truth, though…
+Palmer points out that the witnesses and many others claiming religious experiences in this era are something like those claiming UFO sightings or alien abductions today – maybe just something about humanity; some people believe crazy stuff and it kind of propagates somehow.
+Does seem disingenuous to allow church members to believe the witnesses claimed some real, physical manifestation, though…

 - Both Priesthood Restoration and First Vision seem reconstructed in later years to support Joseph’s preeminence in the church.
 The Palmyra revival was probably 1824; in 1838, when his official history was written, Joseph reported it was 1820.
-Palmer suggests this was to preempt his previous sole claim on divine authority, which came from Moroni … in 1838, the Book of Mormon was being discredited, for one thing due to Martin Harris announcing in the Kirtland Temple that he had never physically seen the plates, only spiritually as discussed above.
+Palmer suggests this was to preempt his previous sole claim on divine authority, which came from Moroni’s visit and bestowal of the golden plates.
+In 1838, the Book of Mormon was being discredited, for one thing due to Martin Harris announcing in the Kirtland Temple that he had never physically seen the plates, only spiritually as discussed above.